Kids Activities

 Procedure:

-Attach string through the cans to create a pulley system.
+Attach a string through the cans to create a pulley system.
 Use it to lift a small bucket and observe how it reduces effort.

 Frozen Arctic Animal Sensory Play Activity